How to Invoice as a Contractor: Everything You Need to Know

 Independent contractors work in a variety of industries, doing all different kinds of work.
 So there needs to be a degree of flexibility in how you charge, how you get paid and the timing of those payments.

-What to Include in Your Invoice for Contract Work
+How to Write an Invoice for Contract Work

 1. Identify the Document as an Invoice